2lindell/advent/docs/source.txt

 Instead of going forward in In_Secret_Canyon:
 	if the approach of In_Secret_Canyon is In_Secret_N_S_Canyon_0, try going east;
 	otherwise try going north.
-Instead of going outside in In_Secret_Canyon, move the player to the approach of In_Secret_Canyon as going.
+Instead of going outside in In_Secret_Canyon:
+	move the player to the approach of In_Secret_Canyon as going;
+	rule succeeds.
 Instead of going in In_Secret_Canyon when the dragon is on-stage:
 	unless the room gone to is the approach of In_Secret_Canyon, say [M153]"The dragon looks rather nasty.
 You'd best not try to get by." instead;
 	otherwise continue the action.